Boundless (ZKC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Boundless Historical Price

-According to the latest data gathered on Boundless live price page, the current price of Boundless is 0.2207USD.
+According to the latest data gathered on Boundless live price page, the current price of Boundless is 0.2053USD.
 The circulating supply of Boundless(ZKC) is

 In the past 24 hours, Boundless has shown a price movement of